What is Neurotherapy?

 Scheduling and Cost of Neurotherapy

 The initial QEEG Brain Mapping will cost $1,000.00 plus MN Care Tax.
-Typically, insurance companies will pick up most, if not all, of the cost.

 After the evaluation has been completed, a single session of EEG Neurostimulation/19 channel Loretta Neurofeedback costs $175 and is typically done to ensure that the patient will tolerate the therapy sessions.